New from ACTIVE: Check out our latest products here

 Cleaning Your Headgear with ACTIVE Detergent

-Allow the headgear to dry completely before wearing it again.
+Make sure the headgear is completely dry before wearing it again.

 Cleaning Your Headgear with Rubbing Alcohol

-You can sanitize your headgear with rubbing alcohol.
-Fill a spray bottle with rubbing alcohol and water in a 1:1 ratio and spray the solution onto the outside of your headgear and wipe it down with a clean cloth.
+Spray the solution onto the outside of your headgear then wipe it down with a clean cloth.

 How to Wash Wrestling Shoes